 The commanding officer of RAF 245 Squadron had shot down another Heinkel over Downpatrick, Co.
 Down on the night of 7th-8th April 1941.
 Before this, he had already claimed 10 other Luftwaffe planes.

-On Monday 5th May 1941, the Luftwaffe attacked Belfast for a 3rd time.
+On the night of 4th-5th May 1941, the Luftwaffe attacked Belfast for the 3rd time.
 This would become known as The Fire Raid.
 Simpson spotted 3 bombers silhouetted against the moon over the Co.
 Down coast.
 He took off from the Co.
-Antrim airfield at 0030hrs to patrol over the sea around Ardglass, Co.
+Antrim airfield at 0030hrs on 5th May 1941 to patrol over the sea around Ardglass, Co.
 Down.

 Within half an hour, he spotted the enemy planes.
 After 2 short bursts of fire, he saw the plane catch fire and dive into the sea as one crew member baled out over the water.
 Simpson reported the shooting lasted no more than 5 seconds.
 The Luftwaffe fighters returned fire, Simpson took evasive action and after regrouping, noted the German planes had gone.